§ Verifiable Trust v4 Specification

 - essential credential schema:

-- Default credential schema, owned by a trust registry, that provide the basis for a trust layer to exist in the ecosystem so that VUA can generate a proof of trust.
+- Default credential schema, owned by an ecosystem, that provide the basis for a trust layer to exist in the ecosystem so that VUA can generate a proof of trust.

 - holder: